scientist-softserv/reumanager/README.md

 Once you start it check the preferences and make sure that is has at least 3 gb of ram allocated to it. make sure to login to `docker login registry.gitlab.com` use your gitlab credentials to login.

-1. git clone the repo from https://gitlab.com/notch8/reumanager and switch to the v3 branch
+1. git clone the repo from https://gitlab.com/notch8/reumanager and make sure you're on `master`
-2. get a .env file for the project from someone on the team
-3. run `docker-compose pull web`
+2. run `sc pull`
-4. run `docker-compose up`
+3. run `sc up`
-once you have the containers up and running
+4. once you have the containers up and running, open a new tab/winmdow in your terminal
 5. run `docker-compose exec web bash` this will give you a console in the container running rails
 6. run `rails db:create db:migrate db:seed` in the container
-7. run `./bin/webpack` in the console inside the container
 7. in a browser go to test.lvh.me:3000

 to get to the new admin go to http://test.lvh.me:3000/reu_program/dashboard. the seeds setup a program admin for you. email: admin@test.com password: testing123

+To see the applicant flow:
+1. Log in as an admin, and make sure the settings have the application start at some time in the past and the application deadline at a future date
+2. Go to test.lvh.me:3000 and click the big green button to create a new user
+3. once the form is submitted, go to either the terminal window running your docker instance, or `/log/development.log` and look a page or two from the bottom for something like an email, which should have a confirmation link in the form "http://lvh.me:3000/users/confirmation?confirmation_token=<token>"
+4. visit that adress in your browser
+5. log in as that applicant

 # REU Manager v2